Contributor(s): Jmanico, kingthorin

 Traditionally, input validation has been the preferred approach for handling untrusted data.
 However, input validation is not a great solution for injection attacks.
 First, input validation is typically done when the data is received, before the destination is known.
 That means that we don’t know which characters might be significant in the target interpreter.
 Second, and possibly even more importantly, applications must allow potentially harmful characters in.
 For example, should poor Mr. O’Malley be prevented from registering in the database simply because SQL considers ‘ a special character?

 While input validation is important and should always be performed, it is not a complete solution for injection attacks.
-It’s better to think of input validation as defense in depth and use escaping as described below as the primary defense.
+It’s better to think of input validation as defense in depth and use of escaping as described below as the primary defense.

 Using Safe Interfaces